isb-cgc/readthedocs/docs/source/sections/Tutorials/KidneyCancerDemo/KidneyCancerDemo.rst

 .. image:: BQConsole-Barcodes.png

 8)	From here, we’ll use either R or Python to perform higher level analyses.
-We will be running our notebook in the Google Cloud AI Platform notebook environment.
+We will be running our notebook in the Google Cloud AI Platform Notebooks environment.
 But we have also provided R scripts of the code which can be run in local R environments as well.

+To use Google Cloud AI Platform Notebooks, on the Google Cloud Platform Navigation menu, select AI Platform -> Notebooks under the Artificial Intelligence section.

 .. image:: GCP-AI-Platform.png